 APUSH is considered quite hard, with class alumnae rating it 6.0/10 for overall difficulty, making it the 11th-most-difficult out of the 28 large AP classes surveyed.

-chart showing AP US History 2023 pass rate data
+Graph comparing AP US History 2024 pass rate data to the all-AP average

-APUSH is rated as very time-intensive relative to other AP classes.
+According to the data from class alumnae, APUSH is rated as very time-intensive relative to other AP classes.
+That may make it a harder class for you.

 If you’re looking forward to taking APUSH, it’s important to take both the positive and negative feedback in context.
 There are multiple factors that could contribute to a great or poor experience of the class, such as your teacher and your personal preferences as a learner.